Legislative veto in the United States: INS v. Chadha

-Under the Immigration and Nationality Act of 1965, the Attorney General could suspend a deportation proceeding if the deportation would result in "extreme hardship".
-After making such a finding, the Attorney General would send a report to Congress, and either the House or Senate could veto the Attorney General's decision by majority vote.
+Under the Immigration and Nationality Act of 1965, the attorney general could suspend a deportation proceeding if the deportation would result in "extreme hardship".
+After making such a finding, the attorney general would send a report to Congress, and either the House or Senate could veto the attorney general's decision by majority vote.
 In Immigration and Naturalization Service v.
-Chadha, 462 U.S. 919 (1983), the Supreme Court considered such a case, in which the Attorney General had found that deporting an essentially stateless person would result in extreme hardship, and the House had vetoed the Attorney General's decision.
+Chadha, 462 U.S. 919 (1983), the Supreme Court considered such a case, in which the attorney general had found that deporting an essentially stateless person would result in extreme hardship, and the House had vetoed the attorney general's decision.

 The Court held that a legislative veto on the part of one chamber of the legislature was unconstitutional as violating both the principle of bicameralism embodied in Article I, Section 1 and Section 7, and the presentment provisions of Clauses 2 and 3 of Section 7.
 The Court's analysis of the presentment issue stated that a provision for a two-chamber veto, though complying with bicameralism, and a provision for veto by a Congressional committee suffer the same constitutional infirmity.
 In the words of dissenting Justice White, the Court in Chadha "sound[ed] the death knell for nearly 200 other statutory provisions in which Congress has reserved a 'legislative veto.'"

+Post-Chadha

+Since Chadha, several mechanisms such as fast-track legislation or sunset clauses, have taken the place of the legislative veto in other laws with greater success in obtaining similar results to the original legislative vetoes.

+The Contract with America Advancement Act of 1996, 5 U.S.C.
+Sections 801-808, allowed Congress to disapprove federal agency regulations; the effect of Chadha is that any such legislative disapproval can be vetoed by the sitting President, and is not a true legislative veto.
+Instead, its practical use is limited to the initial days of a new President's term following a change in Administration.
+Such a veto had been exercised only once, in March 2001, until 2017, when the 115th Congress under President Donald Trump passed fifteen such vetoes, overturning various rules issued under the Obama administration.

+The proposed REINS Act would expand the CRA's power of legislative ratification over economically-impactful regulatory rules.